ddterm/gnome-shell-extension-ddterm/docs/BUILD.md

 To install the package, run:

     $ make install

-If you built the package without Gtk 4 support, you'd have to pass `WITH_GTK4=no` here too:

-    $ make WITH_GTK4=no install

 You should never run `make install` with `./run-in-docker.sh` or `./run-in-podman.sh`.
 You want the extension installed on your host system, not